wp-plugins/flickr-shortcode-importer/readme.txt

 * `<img class="alignnone" src="http://farm3.static.flickr.com/2768/4334303694_37785d0f0d.jpg" alt="Khan Sao Road, Bangkok, Thailand" width="500" height="375" />`

 = Warnings =
-* Using your own Flickr API Key might be necessary.
-Test a single import and see the results before setting your own.
 * Backup your database before importing.
 You can use revision to revert individual posts, but doing so in mass is a major PITA.
-* It's strongly recommended to deactivate plugins like WordSocial, WP Smush.it and similar to prevent extended import times.
-You can always enable them and run them enmasse later.
-* Flickr-sourced IMG tags will now be linked to the attachment page.
 * During my own imports, a post with one [flickr] entry could take a minute.
 Then posts with many [flickr] entries, several Flickr-source'd A/IMG tags and [flickset] with 30 or so photos took over 10-minutes to import.
-* During that importing time, it'll look like nothing is happening.
+* During import, it might look like nothing is happening.
 The progress bar only moves after each import succeeds or fails.
 * I recommend setting the limit in options to 1 and then testing your installation.
 That sure makes for easier recovery in case something goes wrong.
 If something doesn't work, report it, http://wordpress.org/extend/plugins/flickr-shortcode-importer/.
+* It's strongly recommended to deactivate plugins like WordSocial, WP Smush.it and similar to prevent extended import times.
+You can always enable them and run them enmasse later.
 * Make sure you have enough disk space.
 Figure on about 1 GB per 1,000 photos given your using Scissors-continued and have a maximum image size of 1280 x 1024.
 If your images can be larger, then you'll probably need 1 GB per 250 photos imported.
+* Using your own Flickr API Key might be necessary.
+Test a single import and see the results before setting your own.

 = Thank You =
 * A big thank you to Željko Aščić of http://www.touristplayground.com/ for feedback and ideas.